Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning

-In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose EGMA, a novel framework for medical multi-modal alignment, marking the first attempt to integrate eye-gaze data into vision-language pre-training. \item EGMA outperforms existing state-of-the-art medical multi-modal pre-training methods, and realizes notable enhancements in image-text retrieval tasks. \item EGMA demonstrates that even a small amount of eye-gaze data can effectively assist in multi-modal pre-training. \end{itemize}
+In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose EGMA, a novel framework for medical multi-modal alignment, marking the first attempt to integrate eye-gaze data into vision-language pre-training. \item EGMA outperforms existing state-of-the-art medical multi-modal pre-training methods, and realizes notable enhancements in image classification and image-text retrieval tasks. \item EGMA demonstrates that even a small amount of eye-gaze data can effectively assist in multi-modal pre-training and improve the feature representation ability of the model. \end{itemize}